babsonnexus/stream-link-manager-for-channels/README.md

 3. The most important thing is that ```slm.exe``` was terminated or not running, allowing the upgrade to take place.
 After the upgrade, you will need to restart the program manually or with a reboot.
 See <b>Startup</b> below.

 ## Linux
-1. In a terminal, navigate to your <b>Stream Link (+Files +Playlists) Manager for Channels</b> directory and type in the following command:
+1. In a terminal, navigate to your <b>Streaming Library Manager for Channels</b> directory and type in the following command:

 ```
 ./slm.sh upgrade